 At no time will we try to sell you something as a result of participating in one of our surveys, and we will also never pass any of your details to a third party.

 Some studies call for us to ask you if you would be likely to buy something if it was available, but this is purely hypothetical.
-You will not be sold anything when you take part in a Allto Consulting interview.
+You will not be sold anything when you take part in an Allto interview.

 WHAT ACCREDITATIONS DO YOU HAVE?

 As well as abiding by the Market Research Society’s Code of Conduct, we are also registered to ISO 20252, the international standard for market, opinion and social research.
 The standard calls for strict regulation of confidentiality, data security and data retention periods.

 ANY FURTHER QUESTIONS?